tibs/beyond-spellchecking-talk/notes.rst

 * Document structure

+  * Restricting checks to certain parts of a document
   * Only perform this check on *headings*

 * NLP - allow limiting checks to particular parts of speech, etc.